MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/how-to/enable-SSO-auth-me.md

 The prerequisite to enable SSO for messaging extensions and link unfurling are as follows:

 - You must have an [Azure](https://azure.microsoft.com/free/) account.
-- Configure your app through the Azure Active Directory (AAD) portal, and update Teams application manifest your bot as defined in [register your app through the AAD portal](../../bots/how-to/authentication/auth-aad-sso-bots.md#register-your-app-through-the-aad-portal).
+- Configure your app through the Azure Active Directory, and update Teams application manifest your bot as defined in [register your app through the Azure AD portal](../../bots/how-to/authentication/auth-aad-sso-bots.md#register-your-app-through-the-aad-portal).
 - Ensure that you give the following permission while registering your app through Azure Active Directory:
    * **email**
    * **openid**